 Applicants must achieve a 62 Composite Minimum Score, Teas Test Version 5 to be eligible for admission.

 If you have taken the TEAS in the last year only the initial TEAS score will be considered.
 Please include an unofficial copy of your TEAS V results with your application.

-> The TEAS test measures current content knowledge in basic essential skills in the academic content areas of Reading, Mathematics, Science, English and Language usage.
+The TEAS test measures current knowledge in basic essential skills in the academic content areas of Reading, Mathematics, Science, English and Language usage.
 These entry level skills were deemed important for nursing program applicants by a panel of curriculum experts.

-> The TEAS V is offered at Mendocino College and potential Mendocino College applicants should schedule for the exam through www.atitesting.com .
+The TEAS V is offered at Mendocino College and potential Mendocino College applicants should schedule the exam through www.atitesting.com .
 It is not scheduled through the college.
 No preference is given in scheduling for Mendocino College applicants, so you are encouraged to register early for the exam as times do fill up quickly.

-> There is a TEAS V study manual that potential students can purchase to prepare for the exam, as well as other preparation materials available on line at atitesting.com.
+There is a TEAS V study manual that potential students can purchase to prepare for the exam, as well as other preparation materials available on line at atitesting.com.
 The test specifics can be obtained by going to the following web links: